 How an Orthodontist Differs from a Dentist

+Orthodontics is distinctly different from the work on static teeth that is taught in dental school and the purview of general/aesthetic dentists.
+The required knowledge and skills for orthodontic treatment are unique.
 Post-doctoral orthodontic training includes comprehensive didactic and clinical education relating to the diagnosis, prevention, interception, and correction of malocclusion (misalignment of teeth) within the context of the facial musculoskeletal system.
 Training, therefore, covers guidance and correction of facial skeletal formation, i.e., dentofacial orthopedics.

-The importance of classroom and clinical experience in graduate orthodontic training cannot be overstated because the education of general dentists in the United States does not include orthodontic education or clinical experience.
 While attending the School of Dentistry at the University of Michigan (a leading program with a comprehensive curriculum), I was unable to even observe an active orthodontic patient during my four years of general dental training.
 The reasons for this situation include the lack of sufficient numbers of orthodontic patients to be treated by undergraduate dental students and the sheer amount of other clinical training necessary to prepare a student to function as a primary care dentist.

 Through the clinical training of an orthodontic residency and private practice experience of completing over 8,000 orthodontic cases, I have not only gained an understanding of numerous orthodontic and dentofacial orthopedic approaches and appliances, but, more importantly, I have established a personal philosophy of diagnosis and treatment—a philosophy I share with you in the next section.